winstxnhdw/CapGen/README.md

 ## Usage (API)

 Simply cURL the endpoint like in the following.
-Currently, the only available caption format is `srt`.
+Currently, the only available caption format is `srt` and `vtt`.

 ```bash
 curl "https://winstxnhdw-CapGen.hf.space/api/v1/transcribe?caption_format=$CAPTION_FORMAT" \